Pssst … wanna know a real “road warrior” secret? Here it is:

-Those shiny silver, gold, and platinum-colored cards, and the special rewards and recognition that come with them, are carrots for those in the know.
-They are an incentive for would-be elites to increase their loyalty to a single airline and are a compelling reason for existing elites to maintain their past loyalty.
+Those shiny silver, gold, and platinum-colored cards—and the special rewards and recognition that come with them—are carrots for those in the know, an incentive for would-be elites to increase their loyalty to a single airline, and a compelling reason for existing elites to maintain their past loyalty.

 Before discussing the specifics of earning elite status, here’s an overview of the benefits that elite members enjoy.

-Elite members earn mileage bonuses for flights on the host airline (the airline in which the frequent flyer has elite status in) and selected partner airlines (typically airlines participating in the same global alliance).
+Elite members earn mileage bonuses for flights on the host airline (the airline in whose frequent flyer program the member has elite status) and selected partner airlines (typically airlines participating in the same global alliance).

 The bonus amount depends on the elite tier, with higher tiers receiving a larger bonus.
-In US Airways' Dividend Miles program, for example, Silver Preferred members earn a 50 percent elite bonus, and Gold Preferred and Chairman's Preferred members earn a 100 percent bonus.
+In American’s AAdvantage program, for example, Gold members earn a 25 percent elite bonus, and Platinum and Executive Platinum members receive a 100 percent bonus.

-The elite bonus is computed as a percentage of the base miles (the number of miles actually flown), or for shorter flights, the minimum number of miles awarded per flight (usually 500 miles).
+The elite bonus is computed as a percentage of the base miles, which are the miles actually flown or, for shorter flights, the minimum miles awarded per flight, usually 500.
 The elite bonus calculation does not include class-of-service bonuses or promotional bonuses.

 And while the bonus is referred to as an “elite bonus,” the extra miles do not count toward elite status.

-The more often you fly and the longer the flights, the more the prospect of wider seats, more legroom, and more space to stow your bags becomes alluring.
+The more often you fly, and the longer the flights, the more alluring becomes the prospect of a wider seat, with more legroom, and more space to stow your bags.
 Yes, the elite bonus miles are a plus.
 But the overriding attraction of elite status for many is the upgrades.

-There's more consistency among the various airline programs in the area of upgrade priority.
-Generally, top-level elites can confirm an upgrade as much as 100 hours before the flight departs, mid-level elites can confirm 48 hours in advance, and entry-level elites confirm within 24 hours of their flight.
+There’s more consistency among the various airline programs in the area of upgrade priority.
+Generally, top-level elites can confirm an upgrade as much as 100 hours before the flight departs, mid-level elites can confirm 48 hours in advance, and entry-level elites must wait to confirm within 24 hours of their flight.

-Most programs make a direct phone line to a customer-service group assigned to handle VIP calls exclusively available to their elite members, or at least to their highest-level elites.
-Elites can thus expect to get through to an agent faster and receive a higher level of service.
+Most programs make available to their elite members—or at least to their highest-level elites—a direct phone line to a customer-service group assigned to handle VIP calls exclusively.
+Elites can thus expect to get through to an agent faster, and receive a higher level of service.

 Elite members are normally entitled to check in at the airlines’ first- or business-class counters, even when traveling on a coach ticket.
 The time savings can be significant.

-You've undoubtedly heard the ubiquitous airport gate agent's boarding announcement: "Silver, Gold, and Platinum members may board at their leisure."
-When traveling in the coach section on a full flight, priority boarding allows elites to be among the first on board, while there's still space available in the overhead bins for carry-on bags.
+You’ve undoubtedly heard the ubiquitous airport gate agent’s boarding announcement: “Silver, Gold and Platinum members may board at their leisure.”
+When traveling in the coach section on a full flight, priority boarding can be a welcome benefit, allowing elites to be among the first on board, while there’s still space available in the overhead bins for carry-on bags.

-Some airlines also set aside better seats on the aircraft for elite members (e.g., United's roomier Economy Plus rows, reserved for elites and full-fare ticket holders).
+Some airlines also set aside better seats on the aircraft for elite members (e.g. United’s roomier Economy Plus rows).

 On the award side, many programs eliminate blackout dates and/or increase award-seat availability for elite members.